 To become an electrician, candidates must undergo hands-on and classroom training before being tested.
 Aside from having the necessary knowledge and training, the difference between being a good electrician and a great one depends on having the right personal characteristics.

-Accuracy And Attention To Detail
+Accuracy and Attention to Detail

 In the electrical field, there is no place for sloppy work.
-When you become an electrician, you will quickly learn that safety should always be your No.1 priority.
+When you become an electrician, you will quickly learn that safety should always be your first priority.
 The work electricians perform requires hand-eye coordination, and all electrical components must be installed in compliance with safety codes.

-Get Started In Your Chosen Line Of Work
+Get Started in Your Chosen Line of Work

 Try our electrical practice tests.